idkmanplsimconfused/webgl-nginx/README.md

 ### For Windows (PowerShell):

-Run this command in PowerShell:
+Run this command in PowerShell from the directory containing your web applications:

 ```powershell
 irm https://raw.githubusercontent.com/idkmanplsimconfused/webgl-nginx/master/install-direct.ps1 | iex